Wavehax: Aliasing-Free Neural Waveform Synthesis Based on 2D Convolution and Harmonic Prior for Reliable Complex Spectrogram Estimation: Proposed Method

 \subsubsection{Periodic prior for time domain models}

 Our hypothesis is that time-domain neural vocoders can effectively generate harmonic components from \edit{periodic priors} by modulating them through nonlinear operations.
-To substantiate this hypothesis, we first examine Taylor expansion of a general pointwise nonlinear function, $f: \mathbb{R} \rightarrow \mathbb{R}$, assuming this function satisfies the condition for Taylor expansion.
-Applying the Taylor series of $f$ to a time-domain signal $\bm{x}$ defined at each time step $n$, we obtain the following expression for the transformed signal $f(\bm{x})[n] = f(\bm{x}[n])$:
+To substantiate this hypothesis, we first examine Maclaurin expansion of a general pointwise nonlinear function, $f: \mathbb{R} \rightarrow \mathbb{R}$, assuming this function satisfies the condition for Maclaurin expansion.
+Applying the Maclaurin series of $f$ to a time-domain signal $\bm{x}$ defined at each time step $n$, we obtain the following expression for the transformed signal $f(\bm{x})[n] = f(\bm{x}[n])$:

-This expansion shows that $f(\bm{x})$ is a weighted sum of powers of $\bm{x}^k$, and the magnitude of the derivatives $f^{(k)}$ influence the degree of aliasing.
+This expansion shows that $f(\bm{x})$ is a weighted sum of powers of $\bm{x}^k$, and the magnitude of the derivatives $f^{(k)}$ influences the degree of aliasing.
 According to the inverse convolution theorem, the powers of a signal in the time domain correspond to repeated convolutions in the frequency domain, implying that higher-order terms introduce additional frequency components.
 Figure~\ref{fig: powers} illustrates the frequency characteristics of each power up to the 6th order when $\bm{x}$ is a sinusoidal signal.

 In particular, when we consider a simple periodic input signal, such as a sinusoidal signal defined as $\bm{x}[n] = \mathrm{sin}(\omega n)$, where $\omega$ is the angular frequency, the harmonics generated by the nonlinear operation can be analytically derived as shown in the following general formula: